ahmohbati/SecOn/PostInstallation.md

 #### Tuning / Miscellaneous
 - Are you monitoring network traffic that has VLAN tags?
 If so, take a look at our [VLAN](VLAN-Traffic) page.
 <li>If you’re monitoring IP address ranges other than private RFC1918 address space (192.168.0.0/16, 10.0.0.0/8, 172.16.0.0/12), you should update your sensor configuration with the correct IP ranges.
 Sensor configuration files can be found in `/etc/nsm/$HOSTNAME-$INTERFACE/`.
 Modify either `snort.conf` or `suricata.yaml` (depending on which IDS engine you chose during `sosetup`) and update the `HOME_NET` variable.
+You may also want to consider updating the `EXTERNAL_NET` variable (!$HOME_NET).
 Also update the `home_nets` variable in `prads.conf`.
 Then update Bro’s network configuration in `/opt/bro/etc/networks.cfg`.
 Restart the sensor processes:<br>
 <pre><code>sudo nsm_sensor_ps-restart<br>
 </code></pre>
 <ol></li>